yxh7d08c/IntriFACE/README.md

 <a href="#top">[Back to top]</a>

-We present partial experimental results for FaceShield.
-For a comprehensive understanding of FaceShield's performance in terms of perceptual fidelity, facial privacy protection, and sampling efficiency, we strongly recommend referring to our [paper](xxx).
+We demonstrate the outstanding generalization capability of ModelName.
+We strongly recommend referring to our paper for a detailed discussion of ModelName’s performance differences from existing state-of-the-art methods in terms of robustness, residual identity integrity, and identity purity.

 <div align="center">
 </div>